Formbricks

 Share the voice of real users during team meetings.

-A tool that can be used for this is F5Bot.
-It notifies you every time someone mentions you in Reddit, Hacker News, or Lobsters
+A tool that can be used for this is Octolens.
+It notifies you every time someone mentions you in Reddit, Hacker News, Lobsters or even LinkedIn.

 Social listening example